theRealAph/ScopeLocals/README.md

 ## History

 The need for scope locals arose from Project Loom.
-Loom enables a new style of Java programming, where threads are not a scarce resource to be carefully managed by thread pools but are much more abundant, limited only by memory.
-To allow us to create large numbers of threads &mdash; potentially millions &mdash; we'll need to make all of the per-thread structures scale well.
+Loom enables a way of Java programming where threads are not a scarce resource to be carefully managed by thread pools but are much more abundant, limited only by memory.
+To allow us to create large numbers of threads &mdash;
+potentially millions &mdash; we'll need to make all of the per-thread structures scale well.
 This means that as much state as possible must be shared between threads.

 Thread-local variables, and in particular inheritable thread locals, are a pain point in the design of Loom.
 When a new `Thread` instance is created, its parent's set of inheritable thread-local variables is cloned.
 This is necessary because a thread's set of thread locals is, by design, mutable, so it cannot be shared.
-Every child thread ends up carrying a copy of its parent's entire set of thread locals, whether the child needs them or not.
+Every child thread ends up carrying a local copy of its parent's entire set of thread locals, whether the child needs them or not.

+Ideally we'd like to have a zero-copy operation when creating threads, so that inheriting context requires only the copying of a pointer from the creating thread (the parent) into the new thread (the child).
+For this to work, the inherited context must be effectively final.

 (Note: in current Java it is possible on thread creation to opt out of inheriting any thread-local variables, but that doesn't help if you